mschwar12/Microsoft-Film-Studio-Data-Analysis-Project/README.md

 ## Further Analysis

-We could glean some addidtional insights from this data by increasing the rigour of our statistical analysis.
+We could glean some additional insights from this data by increasing the rigour of our statistical analysis.
 Some areas I'd like to explore:

 - Is the decreasing number of movies being produced a blip or a trend, and are growing production budgets in some way causing this to happen?
 - Is there any sort of causation between average ratings and revenues?
 What other factors lead to high average ratings?
 Is there a way to engineer movie production to create only high rating movies?